msg-byu/enumlib/README.md

 Example input files are in the `input` ('enumlib/support/input') directory.

-To include displacement directions in the enumeration it is also neccessary to provide an `arrows.in` file examples of which can also be found in the ('enumlib/support/input') directory.
+To include displacement directions in the enumeration, it is also neccessary to provide an `arrows.in` file examples of which can also be found in the ('enumlib/support/input') directory.

+Detailed directions on how to run the code for several of the example input faile can be found in the `enumlib/support/EXAMPLES` file.

 There are also helper programs in the aux_src directory for making VASP POSCARs, pictures of 2-D enumerations, etc.

+`makeStr.py' <-- Makes POSCARS for the desired enumerated structures.
-`make makestr.x`  <-- To make a program for making POSCARs
+`make 2Dplot.x` <-- To make a program that plots 2D enumeration results.
-`make 2Dplot.x` <-- To make a program that plots 2D enumeration results `make ploya.x` <-- To make a program that predicts the maximum number of unique structures for the system (this program gives an upper bound on the number of solutions the user should expect because it counts the superperiodic structures).
+`make polya.x` <-- To make a program that predicts the maximum number of unique structures for the system (this program gives an upper bound on the number of solutions the user should expect because the polya algorithm counts the superperiodic structures but enum.x does not).

+'makeStr.py' is a python code which can be accessed by tpying `python makeStr.py struct# -(additional options)` into the terminal where struct# is the desired structure number from the `struct_en.out` file.
+Additional options for the scipt include:

+'-elements' <-- This option uses Vegard's law to make an initial guess at the lattice parameter for the system.
+If using this option list the elements in the system in a space sepperated list such as 'Al Cu Ni'.

+`-displace' <-- This option displaces any atoms that have displacement directions associated with them when the displacement directions are included in the enumeration.
+When using this option the desired displecement amount as a fraction of the lattice parameter is specified after the flag.

+`-rattle' <-- Randomizes the displacements of the atoms by a random distribution of the maximum fraction of the displacement specified.

 If you have questions, email or call: gus.hart@gmail.com, 801-422-7444